 Currently, almost all existing field access driveways in the area are equipped with lockable gates.
 Similarly, access to the main O&M facility area, site trailers, and all wind turbine string roads would be constructed with lockable gates.
-The access gates would be open during working hours and would be secured by project security personnel after working hours.
+The access gates would be open during working hours only while O&M staff are present on a particular access road and would be secured by project security personnel after working hours.